The 16-Team Expansion Debate - Can NPB Expansion Become Reality

 Challenges and Outlook for Realization

 Numerous challenges face the 16-team proposal.
 First, player supply.
 Even current 12-team NPB sees some teams struggling to secure top-level players; adding 4 teams would inevitably dilute quality.
+Annual drafts produce approximately 70 to 80 selections, and building four teams' worth of competitive rosters from scratch would take years.
+New teams would rely on expansion drafts from existing teams, but existing clubs are unlikely to release key players.
+Even in MLB expansion drafts, existing teams protected their core players, with new franchises primarily receiving bench players and minor leaguers.
+Consequently, new teams would inevitably struggle in their initial years.
 Second, existing team consent is required.
-New team entry could disperse existing team revenue, making unanimous agreement difficult.
+NPB bylaws require owner meeting approval for new franchise admission, making unanimous agreement difficult.
+New team entry could disperse existing team revenue, with particular concerns about diluted broadcasting rights and merchandise distribution payments.
 The 2004 restructuring crisis actually discussed reducing teams, making expansion consensus a high hurdle.
 Third, stadium issues.
-NPB-standard stadium construction requires hundreds of billions of yen, heavily burdening municipal finances.
+NPB-standard stadium construction requires investment of hundreds of billions of yen, heavily burdening municipal finances.
+ES CON Field Hokkaido's construction cost was reportedly approximately 60 billion yen, and while private funding was utilized, replicating such investment in regional cities is not straightforward.
 Overcoming these challenges may require phased approaches (first 14, then 16 teams) and strengthened player development through independent league partnerships.
+Additionally, farm team reforms relocating existing teams' minor league operations to regional cities (second-team expansion implemented from 2024) could serve as groundwork for future expansion.

 NPBs Growth Strategy